Xfers/straitsx-tokens/README.md

 All the callback transitions can be categorized into two categories:
 - _acceptance callback transitions_ will be called when this multi-signature contact is the `recipient` of the transaction.
-:warning: This contract is not ready to receive ZRC2 or other unrecognized tokens.
+:warning: This contract will not be able to receive ZRC2 or other tokens, unless the callback transition has been explicitly implemented in contract.
 - _initiator callback transitions_ will be called when this multi-signature contact is the `initiator` of the transaction.
 These `callback transitions` is necessary for building DApps on top of the stablecoins even if these are not used in the `multi-signature contract` and implemented with an empty body.